Applying for Financial Aid

 Didn't find the question you need answered?
 Visit our Financial Aid TV website.

 The first thing you must do is fill out Free Application for Student Aid, or FAFSA.
 This will determine what you might be eligible to receive.

 When should I apply for financial aid?

-You can submit your FAFSA form as early as January 1.
 You should do this soon as possible even if you do not plan on attending college until summer or fall.
 Keep in mind that you must have a valid Institutional Student Information Record (ISIR) received by the college or university before the last day of enrollment at that campus in order to be considered for payment.
 This will be sent to any school you list on the FAFSA at the time you apply.